DzmitryUr/weather-app-react/README.md

    npm install
    ```

-3. Create a .env file at the root of the project and add your OpenWeather API Key:
+3. Create a .env.local file at the root of the project and add your OpenWeather API Key:

    ```bash
    VITE_API_KEY=your_openweather_api_key